chrisjdallmann/feco-inhibition/data/README.md

 # Overview of datasets
-## Calcium imaging in behaving animals
+## Calcium imaging data from behaving animals
 `claw_treadmill.parquet`: Calcium imaging data from claw axons during behavior on and off the treadmill.

 `hook_flexion_01_treadmill_platform.parquet`: Calcium imaging data from hook flexion axons (driver line 1) during behavior on and off the treadmill and passive leg movements with the platform.